 Menu lets you manage and customize all of your site's menus.

-Appearance lets you enter the site's layout and select a display theme.
+Appearance lets you enter the site's breadcrumbs, favicon, layout, subsite themes and select a theme for the site itself.

 Taxonomy lets you create and manage your site taxonomies.

 Settings gives you access to the Apps page as well as lets you manage your all of your enabled apps.
 It also lets you manage more advanced settings such as Google Analytics, domain, privacy, url redirects and more.

 Help lets you access the OpenScholar documentation site.
 The Support section lets you ask and post questions to the OpenScholar Community.

 Your User Menu on the top right hand corner of the site displays options to manage your account, notifications, a list of all sites you are a member of, and lets you logout of the site.